autogro-ai/autogro-api/README.md

 CORS Restricted, API-Key + Secret, TLS, Logging SqlInjection filtering

-## Setup
+## Manual Setup

+To setup manually, copy the SQL into a new DB and edit the .env file accordingly.

 In MySQL:
  - Import the DB_SETUP.sql into a new DB
- - Add a user for the API execution - only allow SELECT, INSERT, UPDATE, DELETE

 Copy .env.example into new file .env and edit: